Meet the Team

 MAX BLUMENTHAL

-Max focuses on administration and marketing for Blume Kids Therapy.
+Max focuses on insurance relations for Blume Kids Therapy.
 As a former entrepreneur, Max brings a business background to the company and its operations.
 In previous roles, Max has led marketing, operations, sales, and finance within financial services technology companies.

 When not working, Max enjoys hiking, running, trying to get better at cooking, and spending time with his family.